folkol/grab/README.md

-# Grab — a unix filter for extracting parts of the line
+# Grab — a unix filter for extracting tokens

 Grabs specified tokens from lines on stdin.